-1. Introductory Physics (5) f.w.
-A terminal survey of Physics for the general student.
-Will meet the Physical Science requirement for the A. B. Degree at Missouri University.
-Pre-requisite, one year of high school algebra.
-Covers both classical and modern Physics.
-Four lectures and one laboratory period a week.
-Texts: Introductory Modern Physics (2nd Ed.), Ira M. Freeman; A Laboratory Manual of Elementary College Physics (6th Ed.), Hammond.

-11. Elementary Physics (5)f.
-A beginner's course in Physics over mechanics, heat and sound for students with limited mathematical skill.
-Three lectures and two laboratory periods a week.
-Texts: Physics, A Textbook for Colleges (6th Ed.), Stewart and Gringrich; Laboratory Manual of Elementary College Physics, Hammond.

-12. Elementary Physics (5)w.
-Pre-requisite, Course 11.
-A beginner's course in Physics over Magnetism, electricity, light and Modern Physics.
-It completes a course in elementary Physics if taken with course 11.
-Texts: Physics, A Textbook for Colleges (6th Ed.), Stewart and Gingrich; Laboratory Manual of Elementary College Physics, Hammond.

-23. General Physics (5)f.
-This is the first half of a year's work for engineers or Physics majors.
-Calculus 7 must be taken prior to or concurrently with the course which covers mechanics, heat, and sound.
-Texts: University Physics, Sears and Zemansky; Laboratory Instructions in General Physics, Hammond and Halroyd.

-24. General Physics (5)w.
-Pre-requisite, Course 23.
-Second half of a year's work in general physics for engineers or Physics majors.
-Covers electricity and light with modern physics throughout.
-Texts: University Physics, Sears and Zemansky; Laboratory Instructions in General Physics, Hammond and Halroyd.

-51. Statics, Electrical (3)f.
-Introductory Circuit Theory.
-Prerequisite, Physics 24.
-Calculus 8 must precede or accompany the course which covers an integrated approach to electric circuits.
-Text: Basic Electrical Engineering (2nd Edition), Fitzgerald and Higginbotham.

-52. Statics, Stationary (3)w.
-Pre-requisites, Physics 23, preceded or accompanied by Calculus 9.
-A course in engineering mechanics where vectors, force systems, friction, centroids, and moments of inertia are studied.
-Text: Engineering Mechanics, Higdon and Stiles, (2nd Edition, Volume 1).
+- 1. Introductory Physics (5) f,w.
+A one-semester course introducing the general student to the fundamentals of physics and those principles primary to our understanding of the natural world.
+No prior knowledge of physics or chemistry is assumed.
+Math 3, or its equivalent is needed.
+Four lectures and one double laboratory period each week.
+Text: The Mainstream of Physics, Arthur Beiser.
+A laboratory manual is furnished on a rental basis for 50c. - 11.
+Elementary Physics (5)f.
+A course in elementary physics with emphasis on basic principles and concepts of motion and energy as found in mechanics, heat, waves, and electronics.
+Required for students in pre-medicine, pre-pharmacy and pre-dentistry.
+Mathematics 3 or its equivalent is needed.
+Three lectures and two double laboratory periods each week.
+Text: Introduction to College Physics, Rusk; Laboratory Experiments in College Physics, Bernard. - 12.
+Elementary Physics (3)w.
+Pre-requisite course 11.
+The basic concepts of motion and energy are studied in magnetic fields, electronic currents, optics, and modern physics.
+Two lectures, and one double laboratory period each week.
+Text: Introduction to College Physics, Rusk; Laboratory Experiments in College Physics, Bernard. - 23.
+General Physics (5)f.
+This is the first half of a year's work for engineers and majors in physics, chemistry, or mathematics.
+Calculus 7 must be taken prior to this course.
+It covers mechanics, heat and sound.
+Three lectures and two double laboratory periods each week.
+Texts: University Physics (Second Edition) Sears and Zemansky; Laboratory Experiments in College Physics, Bernard. - 24.
+General Physics (5)w.
+Pre-requisite, course 23.
+Second half of a year's work in general physics.
+Course covers electricity, light, and modern physics.
+Three lectures and two double laboratory periods each week.
+Texts: University Physics (Second Edition), Sears and Zemansky; Laboratory Experiments in College Physics, Bernard. - 52.
+Statics (3)w.
+Pre-requisites, Physics 23.
+Calculus 9 is needed.
+A course in mechanical engineering where vectors, force systems, friction, centroids, and moments of inertia are studied.
+Three lecture periods each week.
+Text: Engineering Mechanics, Higdon and Stiles (Second Edition, Volume 1.)